maddevsio/seo-analyzer/README.md

 # SEO Analyzer
-> A library for analyze a HTML file to show all of the SEO defects
+> A library for analyze a HTML files to show all of the SEO defects

 ```bash
  ███████╗ ███████╗  ██████╗